pglet/website/docs/tutorials/python.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this tutorial we will show step-by-step how to create a ToDo web app in Python using Pglet library and then share it on the internet.
+In this tutorial we will show step-by-step how to create a ToDo web app in Python using Pglet framework and then share it on the internet.
 The app is just [100 lines of Python code](https://github.com/pglet/examples/blob/main/python/todo/todo-complete.py) yet it is a multi-user, professionally looking full-featured web app:

 <Replit src="https://Todo-web-app-in-Bash.pglet.repl.co" height="400px" />